 As one among the cell-phone-averse elements of society, my reasons are fairly standard.
-Not wishing to elaborate on a fairly saturated issue, I will briefly mention, they directly concern cognitive development, inner piece, and severe skepticism of constantly accessible full-scale computing devices.
+I don’t wish to elaborate on an already saturated issue.
+I will only briefly mention, they directly concern cognitive development, inner piece, and severe skepticism of constantly accessible full-scale computing devices.
 Some secondary reasons involve closed down operated systems with security, geolocation, and monitoring policies of questionable nature, although surprisingly, I care less about these arguably critical issues.

 Ultimately, my aversion to these devices is rather visceral.
 I could no longer find cell phones even deceptively pleasing to observe or interact with, once the trend reversed from increasingly more compact, pre 2006, to increasingly bigger and imposing, without a physical keypad.
 The mere sight of a touch screen sends me awry.
 But I continued with a Blackberry to a greater extent through 2017, years after many considered it a relic.
 I would have continued further, were Blackberry devices still supported by the Whatsapp messanger, which, regrettably, has become the most used such application.
 Without it, I struggle to maintain contact in certain regions of the world.
 Beyond this issue, I cannot think of a single useful smart phone function that I could not circumvent by means of a simple phone, laptop, or a brain.